nvalerkos/cronio/README.md

 ## Custom Listener for Sender

-Modify it base on your current needs on listening for worker's messages to act accordingly.
+Modify it based on your current needs on listening for worker's messages to act accordingly.

 	class CronioSenderListener(stomp.ConnectionListener):
 		def on_error(self, headers, message):